 The Air Mail Act of 1925, also known as the Kelly Act after its sponsor, Congressman Clyde Kelly (R-Pennsylvania), authorized the postmaster general to contract for domestic airmail service with commercial air carriers and set airmail rates, creating a market for airline service in the United States and thus the U.S. airline industry.
-The initial contracts, for feeder routes, were awarded to Colonial Air Transportation, National Air Transport, Robertson Aircraft Corporation, Western Air Express and Varney Air Lines.
+The initial contracts, for feeder routes, were awarded to Colonial Air Transportation, National Air Transport, Robertson Aircraft Corporation, Western Air Express, and Varney Air Lines.

-85 years ago, on 6 April 1926, Varney chief pilot Leon D. Cuddeback took off from Pasco, Washington in a Swallow biplane on the first airmail flight, operationg Contract Air Mail route 5 (CAM-5) to Elko, Nevada via Boise, Idaho.
-In addition to being the first airline flight in the United States it was also the first flight of United Airlines, which was formed in when Varney Air Lines merged with Boeing Air Transport, National Air Transport, and Pacific Air Transport.
+85 years ago, on Tuesday 6 April 1926, Varney chief pilot Leon D. Cuddeback took off from Pasco, Washington in a Swallow biplane on the first airmail flight, operationg Contract Air Mail route 5 (CAM-5) to Elko, Nevada via Boise, Idaho.
+In addition to being the first airline flight in the United States it was also the first flight of United Airlines, which was formed when Varney Air Lines merged with Boeing Air Transport, National Air Transport, and Pacific Air Transport.

 Today's Featured Map shows the routes of these first airline flights of Varney Air Lines and Varney Speed Lines, airlines which were joined last year via the merger of United Airlines and Continental Airlines.

 Information on this site may not be accurate or current and is not valid for flight planning or navigation.
 No warranty of fitness for any purpose is made or implied.
 Flight planning and navigation should only be done using official charts.